 Have you been to Loch Tay in Highland Perthshire?
 We were recently invited by Mains of Taymouth* for the weekend to discover what you can get up to, on and around the loch.

-The Mains of Taymouth is a 160-acre family-owned luxury estate located just to the north of Kenmore, a 5-minute walk to the loch and village centre.
-With five-star self-catering cottages and apartments of all shapes and sizes, a restaurant, bar and shop on site, it is the perfect place to base yourself for exploring Highland Perthshire.
+The Mains of Taymouth is a 160-acre family-owned luxury estate located just to the north of Kenmore, a 5-minute walk to the loch and village center.
+With five-star self-catering cottages and apartments of all shapes and sizes, a restaurant, bar, and shop on site, it is the perfect place to base yourself for exploring Highland Perthshire.